A canonical Ramsey theorem for even cycles in random graphs: Locally dense rainbow focused graphs

-In order for this to work, we will need to run our iterative process with respect to disjoint \emph{layers} of vertices $U_1,\ldots,U_{k-1}$.
+In order for this to work, we will need to run our iterative process with respect to disjoint \emph{layers} of vertices $U_1,\dots,U_{k-1}$ and setting $U_0$ to be $S$ (recall that $S=V(\bfg)$ for the purpose of this sketch).
 These layers are designed in such a way (Claim \ref{clm:Ui} in the proof of Lemma \ref{lem:multicolour-paths}) that rainbow paths with endpoints in $U_\ell$ can be extended to rainbow paths with endpoints in $U_{\ell-1}$ with the added foresight discussed above that will allow the rainbow paths to be extended further to $U_{\ell-2}$ and so on.
-Consequently, we will only count rainbow paths which respect this vertex partition but this will only affect the value of our denseness constant $d=d(k)$.
+Consequently, we will only count rainbow paths which respect this vertex partition but this will only affect the value of our density constant~$d=d(k)$.

 Finally whilst we can define each $U_{\ell}$ in such a way that each vertex $v$ in $U_{\ell}$ is adjacent to many edges $vw$ with vertices $w$ in $U_{\ell-1}$ that are \emph{good} in the sense that $\chi(vw)\neq \lambda(w)$, we have one final hurdle which prevents us from finding rainbow paths.
 We need to find edges in $U_{k-1}$ that can start our paths and be extended \emph{by both their endpoints} to $U_{k-2}$ in a rainbow fashion.
 It turns out that this is not always possible.
 Indeed consider the following instructive example.
-Suppose every vertex~$v$ in $U_{k-1}$ is $\alpha$-heavy and in fact all $(v,U_{k-2})$-edges are coloured~$\lambda(v)$.
+Suppose every vertex~$v$ in $U_{k-1}$ is $\alpha$-heavy and in fact all edges from~$v$ to~$U_{k-2}$ are coloured~$\lambda(v)$.
 Moreover, suppose that every edge $e=vv'$ contained in $U_{k-1}$ shares its colour with one of the heavy colours of its endpoints.
 That is, $\chi(e)$ is either $\lambda(v)$ or $\lambda(v')$.
 In such a colouring, one has that there are \emph{no} rainbow paths of length three with endpoints in $U_{k-2}$ and an edge in $U_{k-1}$.
 Our proof will show that such a colouring is essentially the only type of colouring that prevents us finding the right number of rainbow paths.
 In the case that such a colouring occurs, we will use Lemma \ref{lem:orient} to prove the existence of lexicographic copies of $C_{2k}$ with respect to all orderings.
 This is the content of Lemma~\ref{lem:lex copies} below.

 First though, given an $\alpha$-heavy set $U\subseteq V(\bfg)$ and an $\alpha$-heavy allocation $\lambda:U\rightarrow \bbn$, we need the following definition for an edge $e=uv\in \bfg[U]$: \begin{linenomath}